-Significant events occurred over the past three years that affect the comparability of our financial statements.
+Significant events occurred over the past two years that affect the comparability of our financial statements.
 Key events and their financial impacts include the following:

-- On November 9, 2020, we entered into a patent license agreement (the "Agreement") with Comcast Corporation ("Comcast") and certain of its affiliates.
+• On November 9, 2020, we entered into a patent license agreement (the "Agreement") with Comcast Corporation ("Comcast") and certain of its affiliates.
 In connection with the Agreement, we resolved all of the outstanding litigation with Comcast.
 The Agreement is effective as of the expiration of Comcast's prior agreement in 2016 and its term continues into 2031.
-The Agreement had a significant positive impact on our financial results in 2020. - On June 1, 2020, we completed the Mergers with TiVo, we incurred significant one-time expenses in 2020 such as transaction related costs (e.g. bankers fees, legal fees, consultant fees), lease impairment charges due to facilities consolidation, severance and retention costs (including stock-based compensation expense resulting from the contractually-required acceleration of equity instruments for departing executives).
-Additionally, our amortization expense increased significantly due to the valuation of TiVo's intangible assets recorded as a result of the Mergers. - On December 10, 2018, we entered into an agreement with Samsung Electronics, Co., Ltd. ("Samsung") to settle and dismiss all pending litigation matters.
-In conjunction with the settlement, Samsung entered into a new patent license agreement with us.
-The settlement had a material impact on our financial results in 2018.
+Due to revenue recognized for the unlicensed period from 2016, the Agreement had a significant positive impact on our financial results and cash flows in 2020.

+On June 1, 2020, we completed the Mergers with TiVo.
+As a result, we incurred significant one-time expenses in 2020 such as transaction related costs (e.g. bankers fees, legal fees, consultant fees), lease impairment charges due to facilities consolidation, severance and retention costs (including stock-based compensation expense resulting from the contractually-required acceleration of equity instruments for departing executives).
+Additionally, our amortization expense increased significantly due to the valuation of TiVo's intangible assets recorded as a result of the Mergers.
+TiVo's results of operations and cash flows have been included in our consolidated financial statements for periods subsequent to June 1, 2020.